jacebenson/sn-2025/access/user-criteria.md

     order: 900
 date: git Last Modified
 order: 100
-tags:
-    - access
 ---
 User Criteria is one the "new" ways to control who has access to what.
-It is more complicated.
+It is more complicated and allows you to dicate folks in a group or based on location (or other attributes set on their user profile).

 ## Further Reading